thearn/nreltraining2013/docs/bem.rst

 That automatic workflow came from adding parameters to the driver.
 When you did that, OpenMDAO figured out that if the driver was going to vary some values, then the components attached to them would need to be executed.
 In this case though, we've not done anything to the driver.
 In fact, it's just the default ``RunOnce`` driver which can't even accept any parameters or objectives.
 So the workflow will need to be created manually.
-Drag each of the components into the workflow, and then tell the assembly to run again.
+Drag each of the components into the left side's Workflow tab , and then tell the assembly to run again.
 Now, all of the components will actually execute.

 .. figure:: full_workflow.png